 Salmon is a mighty powerful superfood.
-Packed full of marine-derived Omega-3s, this fish also contains significant amounts of vitamin D, A, E, B6 and B12, niacin, and riboflavin.
+Packed with marine-derived Omega-3s, salmon also contains significant amounts of vitamin D, A, E, B6 and B12, niacin, and riboflavin.
 The American Heart Association recommends eating fish (particularly fatty fish) at least two times a week.

 Salmon can contribute to a healthy heart by: